ISO 20022 GUIDE

 What do financial institutions need to know about ISO 20022?

-• Dramatically increases the number of data points banks are able to send and receive with payments from approximately 100 to nearly 9,000 characters.
+• Dramatically increases the number of data points banks can send and receive with payments from approximately 100 to nearly 9,000 characters.

-• Is both interface- and machine-friendly and helps create a record of data along a payments chain.
+• Interface and machine-friendly, plus helps create a data record along the payments chain.

-• Is not enforced from a regulatory perspective; however, at the payments system level, operators have set their own deadlines for switching over to the new standard.
+• Operators have set their deadlines to switch over to the new standard.

 Why is standardization important?

-The ISO 20022 format solves this issue by creating a common language.
-It creates a universal standard for maximum interoperability, while still offering different payment schemes and financial institutions the flexibility to customize their messaging syntax according to their needs with relatively little effort.
+The ISO 20022 rulebooks, CBPR+, HVPS+, Instant, and ACH, solve this communication issue by creating a common language with extremely marginal deltas.
+They offer a universal standard for maximum interoperability, providing different payment schemes and financial institutions the flexibility to customize their messaging syntax according to their needs with little effort.

-What are the benefits of migrating to ISO 20022?
+What are the benefits of taking on ISO 20022?

-• Rich data also allows for improved fraud prevention and greater compliance with anti-money laundering (AML) regulations.
+• The rich data also allows for improved fraud prevention and greater compliance with anti-money laundering (AML) regulations.

-Ultimately, banks have to migrate to ISO 20022 as the payment networks they leverage for their business evolve to this new standard.
+Ultimately, banks must migrate their RTGS and Swift processing systems to ISO 20022 as the payment networks they leverage for their business evolve to this new standard.

-Is it enough to convert from MT to XML?
+Is it enough to convert from legacy to ISO?

-A basic converter can provide connectivity between MT and XML by moving data between the two systems, but it cannot ensure compliance or offer the same interface-friendly usage as the ISO 20022 format.
+A short-term conversion tool, or middleware, can provide connectivity between legacy format and ISO by moving data between the two systems, but it does not ensure compliance or the same interface-friendly usage as the ISO 20022 format.
+It is not a long-term solution for rolling out new products and payment types.

-To elaborate, a convertor limits the granularity of data and how it is passed from one system to another.
+Conversion limits the granularity of data and how it moves between systems.
 Passing data from an ISO 20022 format to a legacy format requires truncation.
 On the outbound side, in most cases, freeform data must be mapped to the ISO freeform fields instead of the ideal granular ISO-equivalent fields.
-Moreover, since legacy formats cannot handle rich data — hence the inbound truncation path — a significant amount of data will be lost when passed through outbound legacy engines.
+Legacy formats cannot handle rich data, so a significant amount of data will be lost when passed through outbound legacy engines.

 Which payment types are moving to ISO 20022?

-The ISO 20022 message format is relevant to:
+The ISO 20022 message format is relevant to an ever-growing list including:

 • FI to FI Status Report Messages (PACS.002)